 - Shaped Like Itself: The following paragraphs appear in an example of Time Combat:

 [Alice] looks at Gary [the GM].
 "Here's a question.
 We're allies at a Rendezvous.
 Can I let Ben Oracle first, then use that information to Go Down and target the guy?"

 Gary looks over the rules.
 "Well, it's not spelled out, but that question does show up in the example of Time Combat."

 "And?"
 Alice asks hopefully.

-the Dreamers specialize in communicating through dreams across eras.
+- the Dreamers in communicating through dreams across eras,

-the Quicker look into hauntings, strange phenomenon, and cleaning up after hopeless cases of Frag.
+- the Quicker in looking into hauntings and strange phenomena and cleaning up after hopeless cases of Frag,

-the Thespians specialize in disguise, and periodically replace levellers or other time travelers.
+- and the Thespians in disguise and the replacement of levellers or other time travelers.

-Teleporters and Transporters: Every spanner can teleport some distance in space, whether or not they travel through time.
-This is "free" as far as their Span is concerned.
+- Teleporters and Transporters: Every spanner can teleport some distance in space, whether or not they travel through time.
+This is treated as time travel with a length of 0, so it's "free" as far as their Span is concerned.

 - Unreliable Narrator: Taken together, the Continuum and Narcissist books present the same world with somewhat different time travel rules.
 Each side has theories and explanations for the other side's time travel rules, but ultimately one side is telling the truth and the other isn't.